Latest Employment Law Articles

 The amount of compensation is purely down to the two parties and what they can agree to.

 The employee absolutely has the right to reject any offer of settlement, either on principle or because they feel the compensation offered is insufficient.
-In the case of inadequate financial renumeration, the employee can negotiate another settlement or go to an Employment Tribunal.
+In the case of inadequate financial renumeration, the employee can negotiate another settlement or pursue their claim to an Employment Tribunal.

 Share your experiences